Hiladolev/Travel/README.md

 # Vacations website

-Vacation management system with user and admin roles, enabling users to browse and follow vacations, and admins to add, edit, and monitor vacation listings.
+The website is a vacation management system with user roles, offering functionality to manage and view vacations.

+## Description

+The website is a vacation management platform with guest, user, and admin roles.
+Users can browse vacations in the feed, follow, and filter them.
+Admins have additional options to edit and remove vacations and access reports.
+Navigation varies by role, creating an intuitive and comprehensive user experience.

 ### Prerequisites